 A small airfield on the south end of town allows only small bush aircraft and is the main gateway into and out of Stebbins; although it is possible to access the island by boat or barge in the warmer months and by snow machine when the ocean is frozen.

-Two hundred six students from Kindergarten through 12th grade are enrolled at Tukurngailnguq School for the 2018-19 school year.
+Two hundred twelve students from Kindergarten through 12th grade are enrolled at Tukurngailnguq School for the 2019-20 school year.
 An additional 24 three and four year-olds prepare for full time school at the adjacent preschool run by Kawerak's Child Development program.